Esbern/semanticGIS/content/Geospatial Practice/Dissemination and Communication/Data Visualisation/Map design and concepts/Map Types/General-purpose Map.md

 tags:
 ---

 A **general-purpose map**, also known as a **reference map**, provides a broad overview of geographical features and is designed to give users a sense of the **spatial context** of an area.
-These maps serve as a foundational layer, often used as a **[[Basemap]]** in a [[Frameworks & Context/GIS project]] to support more specific geographic data or thematic maps.
+These maps serve as a foundational layer, often used as a **[[Basemap]]** in a [[GIS project]] to support more specific geographic data or thematic maps.
 By providing essential information like roads, water bodies, terrain, and place names, general-purpose maps help users understand the geographic framework within which other spatial information is analysed.

 #### **Common Uses of General-Purpose Maps**